-Your donors will be excited to share the fact that they donated and have access to a network of like-minded individuals you’ve yet to reach!
+Your donors will be excited to share the fact that they donated.
+And they have access to a network of like-minded individuals you’ve yet to reach!

 There are plenty of organizations with elaborate, successful direct mail year-end campaigns.
-And there is certainly value in an integrated approach that uses direct mail to follow up on prior digital communications.
+And there is certainly value in going surround sound and using direct mail to follow up on prior digital communications.

-But you could be spending too much on print and mailing costs if your sending thousands and thousands of appeals to people who are unlikely to respond.
+But you could be spending too much on print and mailing costs if you’re sending thousands and thousands of mailers to people who are unlikely to respond!

-So, consider reaching out to donors during the year and ask them if they are still interested in receiving your direct mail appeal or would prefer to receive only digital communications.
+So, consider reaching out during the year to ask donors if they are still interested in receiving your direct mail appeal or would prefer to receive only digital communications.

 You can also use your analytics platform to see where your online donors are coming from.
-It can show you how many visitors came from an email, another page on your site, one of your social media channels, or typed in the URL directly.
+This data can show you how many visitors came from an email, another page on your site, one of your social media channels, or typed in the URL directly.

 Consider directing donors who receive your print appeal to your online giving page with a slightly different URL for more accurate results.
 And attach UTM codes to donation page links that appear outside of your website.